Bachelor of Arts in Strategic Communications

 The Bachelor of Arts in Strategic Communications prepares students for leadership positions in corporate communication, public relations, advertising, and integrated marketing.
-The program offers a unique blend of human and professional communication theory and skills so students learn to communicate appropriately and effectively in interpersonal, intercultural, organizational, and mediated settings.
-Graduates can apply the strategic thinking and message creation skills they acquire to work in most industries.
+The BA in strategic communication program offers a unique blend of human and professional communication theory and skills so students learn to communicate appropriately and effectively in interpersonal, intercultural, organizational, and mediated settings.
+Graduates can apply the strategic-thinking and message-creation skills they acquire to work in most industries.
 Skills taught will empower students to create print, presentations, and digital media messages.
-The program covers the theory and skills needed to exercise organizational leadership to produce communication campaigns and materials, disseminated through traditional, digital, internet, social, and emerging media.
+The strategic communications degree program covers the theory and skills needed to exercise organizational leadership to produce communication campaigns and materials, disseminated through traditional, digital, internet, social, and emerging media.
 Students learn through academic work, case studies, and hands-on experience, creating messages across media platforms.
-Completion of the program enables graduates to succeed in positions that require strategic thinking, planning, project management, content creation, and leadership.
+Completion of the strategic communications program enables graduates to succeed in positions that require strategic thinking, planning, project management, content creation, and leadership.

 Program Learning Outcomes